Integrable spin chains and the Clifford group: Discussion

 In terms of applications, we have already pointed out the appearance of Clifford transformations in the literature on SPT phases, as well as given a discussion of $H_0$ as a transition between SPT phases.
 As another example, one can take the critical Ising model

 and using the transformation \eqref{eq:clustermapping} map it to

-One notable feature of this model is that its low energy physics is described by a symmetry-enriched Ising CFT \cite{Verresen1905}.
+One notable feature of this model is that its low energy physics is described by a symmetry-enriched Ising CFT \cite{Verresen21}.
 The symmetry in this case is $\mathbb{Z}_2\times\mathbb{Z}_2^T$, generated by the spin-flip $\prod_n X_n$ and an antiunitary symmetry $T$ that acts as complex-conjugation (in particular, $X_n$ and $Z_n$ are real, while $Y_n$ is imaginary).
 In general, Clifford transformations will not preserve the symmetry of the Hamiltonian.
 A key point is that for a Clifford transformation on the whole chain that takes us from one symmetric Hamiltonian to another, the basic Clifford transformation that we use to construct it need not be symmetric.
 This property allows us to map between distinct symmetric phases as in the example above.
 Our methods give a general family of transformations that we could use to explore mapping standard integrable models to symmetry-enriched examples in a similar way.
 Conversely, given a Hamiltonian and a certain choice of symmetry group, one could classify the Clifford transformations considered above according to how they affect these symmetry properties.
+In Section \ref{sec:folded} we made connections to a recent work \cite{Tantivasadakarn2021} on SPT entanglers and pivot Hamiltonians.
+It would be interesting to understand more deeply these connections.
+For example, understanding the integrability properties and symmetry properties of pivoted integrable models would be most interesting.
+As mentioned, this could give new perspectives on the folded XXZ model.

+In this work we focus on integrable spin chains, including spin chains that can be solved by mapping into free-fermion chains.
+One may be directly interested in fermionic integrable models, for example, the Hubbard chain \cite{Lieb68,Korepin1997}.
+In that case, it would be natural to consider generalising our discussion above to include fermionic transformations.
+This would include Majorana translations $\gamma_n \rightarrow\gamma_{n+1}$ that do not have an analogue in the spin chain \cite{Fidkowski19}.
+Moreover, in the fermionic case the equivalence between MPUs and QCAs that we discuss above no longer holds \cite{Piroli21}.

 Finally, while we have focused our discussion on integrable models, the Clifford transformations $U_\textrm{chain}$ could of course be applied to any Hamiltonian.
 A motivation for restricting to integrable models was that we could use the many results about integrable models to analyse the resulting transformed model.
 For general models, it may still be of interest to understand which families of models are equivalent under the transformations that we have analysed here.